-Diabetes can be a debilitating chronic condition that is characterized by elevated blood glucose levels attributed to an inability to produce enough insulin or properly use insulin.
+Diabetes can be a debilitating chronic condition characterized by elevated blood glucose levels attributed to an inability to produce enough insulin or properly use insulin.

-About 29.1 million Americans suffer from diabetes, which accounts for $245 billion in direct and indirect costs.
-A person suffering from diabetes will have over two times the medical expenditures of a person who does not have diabetes.
-South Carolina has the 4th highest prevalence of Type 2 diabetes in the nation at 14%.
-Costs due to diabetes in South Carolina is projected to be $5.4 billion.
-Some people, however, are at a greater risk for developing diabetes than others.
+Over 37.3 million Americans suffer from diabetes, which accounts for $327 billion in direct and indirect costs.
+A person who has diabetes will have over two times the medical expenditures of a person who does not have diabetes.
+South Carolina had the 8th highest prevalence of diabetes among adults in the nation in 2018.
+Costs due to diabetes in South Carolina were $4.3 billion in 2017.

 Risk Factors

 There are two types of diabetes – Type 1 and Type 2.
 While the exact cause of Type 1 diabetes is unknown, there are factors that can increase a person’s risk.
-Risk factors include: family history of Type 1 diabetes; environmental factors, such as some viral exposures; presence of damaging immune system cells or autoantibodies; dietary factors, such as low vitamin D intake and/or premature exposure to cow products or cereals; and residence in certain geographic regions.
+Risk factors include a family history of Type 1 diabetes; environmental factors, such as some viral exposures; the presence of damaging immune system cells or autoantibodies; dietary factors, such as low vitamin D intake and/or premature exposure to cow products or cereals; and residence in specific geographic regions.

 Similarly, there are factors that can increase a person’s risk for developing Type 2 diabetes.
-Risk factors include: family history of Type 2 diabetes, increased fatty tissue associated with obesity, physical inactivity, race, age, hypertension, and abnormal cholesterol and triglyceride levels.
+Risk factors include a family history of Type 2 diabetes, increased fatty tissue associated with obesity, physical inactivity, race, age, hypertension, and abnormal cholesterol and triglyceride levels.
 Fortunately, many of these risks can be reduced.

 Prevention